brndttmrnd09/app-dev/README.md

 My first repository
 My favorite movie is lawless lawyer this is korean drama/movie
-I started watching kdrama because of the pandemic
+I started watching kdrama because of the pandemic.